History of education: Sanskrit and Vedic learning

-The oldest of the Upanishads – another part of Hindu scriptures – date from around 500 BC.
-The Upanishads are considered as "wisdom teachings" as they explore the deeper and actual meaning of sacrifice.
-These texts encouraged an exploratory learning process where teachers and students were co-travellers in a search for truth.
+The oldest of the Upanishads date from around 700 BCE.
+The Upanishads are considered as "wisdom teachings" as they explore the deeper and true meaning of sacrifice.
+These texts encouraged an exploratory learning process where teachers and students were co-travelers in a search for truth.
 The teaching methods used reasoning and questioning.
-Nothing was labelled as the final answer.
+Nothing was labeled as the final answer.

-The Gurukula system of education supported traditional Hindu residential schools of learning; typically the teacher's house or a monastery.
+The Gurukula system of education supported traditional Sanskrit residential schools of learning; typically the teacher's house or a monastery.
 In the Gurukul system, the teacher (Guru) and the student (Śiṣya) were considered to be equal even if they belonged to different social standings.
-Education was free, but students from well-to-do families paid "Gurudakshina", a voluntary contribution after the completion of their studies.
+Students from well-to-do families paid "Gurudakshina", a voluntary contribution after the completion of their studies.
 Gurudakshina is a mark of respect by the students towards their Guru.
-It is a way in which the students acknowledged, thanked and respected their Guru, whom they consider to be their spiritual guide.
-At the Gurukulas, the teacher imparted knowledge of Religion, Scriptures, Philosophy, Literature, Warfare, Statecraft, Medicine, Astrology and History.
-The corpus of Sanskrit literature encompasses a rich tradition of poetry and drama as well as technical scientific, philosophical and generally Hindu religious texts, though many central texts of Buddhism and Jainism have also been composed in Sanskrit.
+It is a way in which the students acknowledge, thank, and respect their Guru, whom they consider to be their spiritual guide.
+At the Gurukuls, the teacher imparted knowledge of religion, scriptures, philosophy, literature, warfare, statecraft, Ayurveda, astrology and mythological history.
+The corpus of Sanskrit literature encompasses a rich tradition of poetry and drama as well as technical scientific, philosophical and generally Sanskrit religious texts, though many central texts of Buddhism and Jainism have also been composed in Sanskrit.

 Two epic poems formed part of ancient Indian education.
 The Mahabharata, part of which may date back to the 8th century BC, discusses human goals (purpose, pleasure, duty, and liberation), attempting to explain the relationship of the individual to society and the world (the nature of the 'Self') and the workings of karma.
 The other epic poem, Ramayana, is shorter, although it has 24,000 verses.
 It is thought to have been compiled between about 400 BC and 200 AD.
 The epic explores themes of human existence and the concept of dharma (doing ones duty).